Use of this Website

 - it is necessary for the performance of a task carried out in the public interest;

 - it is necessary for the purposes of the legitimate interests pursued by Newline or by a third party;

-- the use relates to CPI which is clearly made public by you;
+- the use relates to PII which is clearly made public by you;

 - it is necessary for the establishment, exercise or defence of legal claims; or